05TharunKM/Samsung-PD-Training-/README.md

         11) ss_n40C_1v76
         12) ss_n40C_1v44
         13) tt_025C_1v80
+   + Naming convention breakdown :
+      1)  Process : 'ff', 'ss', 'sf' and 'fs'.
+S-> slow and F-> Fast
+      2)  Voltage : Low, typical and high voltage.
+Varies from 1.28 v to 1.95 V in above case.
+      3)  Temperature : Low, typical and high temperature.
+Varies from -40<sub>o</sub>C to 100<sub>o</sub>C.
    + To run the synthesis using .db files corresponding to above corners following method can be used :

 ```